To successfully manage social media for your business, it’s essential to use a social media content calendar.

 - Open Pexels.com (my favorite free stock photo website)

-Then, I would move on to the 22nd, which prompts me to share my personal mantra.
-My personal mantra is perseverance, not perfection, is the key to success.
-For this post, I could design another image in Canva, take a selfie photo, or find an image on Pexels that represents perseverance.
+For this post, I could design another image in Canva, take a selfie photo, or find an image on Pexels that represents the problem.

 You’re going to love how a social media content calendar keeps you organized, allows you to stay on top of important events and holidays, expands your creativity, and saves you time and stress each week.